90dy/90dy/README.md

 ### Hi there 👋

-⚠️ Right now, every ts-* & gha-* repository are work in progress.
+⚠️ Right now, every ts-* & some gha-* repository are work in progress.

 <!--
 **90dy/90dy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.